President Mitt Romney, inaugural address, Jan. 20, 2013

 But seriously, guys, this kind of crud just isn't acceptable.
 It's beneath you and it's beneath this land that we all love, Lady America.
 But don't take my word for it.
 Just ask M.C.
 Mitt.
 Ohhh, being rude!
 Is not the bomb!
 Just ask me, ‘cause I'm the Rom!
 International relations!
 Are a thrill!
 All I ask is that you not be a pill!
 Get the picture?
 Word.

 Isn't that a riot?
-My daughter taught me that.
+My sons taught me that.
 "Word."
 Oh, hold on, you kids are gonna love this.
 Picked this puppy up at Spencer's Gifts.
 They've got some raunchy stuff, but if you go in there with a true heart and pure spirit, you can get through the junk and find some stuff that is just a gas.
 Anyway, this is my "insta-rapper kit."
 You've got the teeth and the sunglasses, and look!
 Wrap this around your waist and it looks like you've got big, puffy underwear coming up over your pants.
 Isn't that [tape cuts out]

 Ahmedinejad didn't take the president's response well.
 Thought it was an egregious mockery of his power and Iran's place on the global stage.
 Why that was the final straw, I'll never know.
 But we all know what happened next.